Chernobyl disaster: Evacuation

 A commission was established later in the day to investigate the accident.
 It was headed by Valery Legasov, First Deputy Director of the Kurchatov Institute of Atomic Energy, and included leading nuclear specialist Evgeny Velikhov, hydro-meteorologist Yuri Izrael, radiologist Leonid Ilyin, and others.
 They flew to Boryspil International Airport and arrived at the power plant in the evening of 26 April.
 By that time two people had already died and 52 were hospitalized.
-The delegation soon had ample evidence that the reactor was destroyed and extremely high levels of radiation had caused a number of cases of radiation exposure.
-In the early daylight hours of 27 April, approximately 36 hours after the initial blast, they ordered the evacuation of Pripyat.
-Initially it was decided to evacuate the population for three days; later this was made permanent.
+The delegation soon had ample evidence that the reactor was destroyed and that extremely high levels of radiation had caused a number of cases of radiation exposure.
+In the early daylight hours of 27 April, they ordered the evacuation of Pripyat.

-By 11:00 on 27 April, buses had arrived in Pripyat to start the evacuation.
-The evacuation began at 14:00.
 A translated excerpt of the evacuation announcement follows:

 To expedite the evacuation, residents were told to bring only what was necessary, and that they would remain evacuated for approximately three days.
-As a result, most personal belongings were left behind, and remain there today.
-By 15:00, 53,000 people were evacuated to various villages of the Kiev region.
+As a result, most personal belongings were left behind, and residents were only allowed to recover certain items after months had passed.
+By 15:00, 53,000 people were evacuated to the Kiev region.
 The next day, talks began for evacuating people from the 10 km zone.
 Ten days after the accident, the evacuation area was expanded to 30 km.
-The Chernobyl Nuclear Power Plant Exclusion Zone has remained ever since, although its shape has changed and its size has been expanded.
+The Chernobyl Nuclear Power Plant Exclusion Zone has remained ever since, although its shape has changed and its size has expanded.

-The surveying and detection of isolated fallout hotspots outside this zone over the following year eventually resulted in 135,000 long-term evacuees in total agreeing to be moved.
+The surveying and detection of isolated fallout hotspots outside this zone over the following year eventually resulted in 135,000 long-term evacuees in total.
 The years between 1986 and 2000 saw the near tripling in the total number of permanently resettled persons from the most severely contaminated areas to approximately 350,000.
+A new city of Slavutych has been built across the Dnieper marshes to house Chernobyl Nuclear Power Plant employees instead of Pripyat, with a direct rail connection to the Chernobyl NPP.